JenniferWjertzoch/css-grid-layout-course-2019/README.md

 ## Fractional Units

-The fr unit works as one fraction of the available space.
+The ```fr``` unit works as one fraction of the available space.
 You can calculate flexible layouts without percentages, pixels or em.

 Let's see how we can use this new flexible value in our code:

 ### CSS

 ```
 .container {
     display: grid;
+    grid-gap: 20px;
     grid-template-columns: repeat(3, 1fr);
-  grid-gap: 20px;
 }
  ```

-For three columns with an equal width, we can use fractional units now, instead of setting a width:calc(100%/3) on the item.
+For three columns with an equal width, we can use fractional units now, instead of setting a ```width:calc(100%/3)``` on the item.

 This way, you can add as many child elements as possible, while the widths stays the same on all child elements.